rafi007akhtar/angular-forms/learning-notes.md

         });
     }
     ```
 The first value of each control array is the initial value of the form control.
 The arrays can have sync and async validators as the second and third values.
+For example, the first name be made mandtory by modifying it to `firstName: ['', Validators.required]`.